-All staff within TMBSS are able to recognise and respond to safeguarding concerns regardless of SEND needs.
-TMBSS adhere to SEND code of practice and The SEND local offer | Shropshire Council and Education for children with health needs who cannot attend school -
+TMBSS work closely with the LA SEN Team, as per the SEND code of practice and The SEND local offer | Shropshire Council and Education for children with health needs who cannot attend school -.
+This ensure that the needs of the child are forefront in any decision making.

-Children who are lesbian, gay, bi or trans (LGBT)
+Children who are lesbian, gay, bisexual or gender questioning7

-The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+The fact that a child or a young person may be lesbian, gay, bisexual or gender questioning is not in itself an inherent risk factor for harm.
+However, children in these groups can sometimes be targeted by other children.
+In some cases, a child who is perceived by other children to be lesbian, gay, bisexual or gender questioning can be just as vulnerable as children who are.